andracs/bridging-sustainability/manuscript/2-Critical-thinking-and-systems-theory.md

 - Content can influence users' moods and actions.
 - If the video is free, it's likely that the user himself / herself is the product.
 That is, the user's data or attention is sold to the highest bidder to fund the playback.

 These connections are not always obvious, but through a **systemic analysis** we can discover them by holding the systems behind the streaming against the five dimensions of the **Karlskrona Manifesto**.
-In Figure 2.1 you can also see how different things *flow* from one system to another:
+In the following figure, you can  see how different things *flow* from one system to another:

 - The user's user data is sent all the way to the advertisers
 - The algorithm targets and sends the message content back to the user